Tineco A11 Review

 The A11 Master comes with two 2,500 mAh Li-ion batteries that Tineco claims will run for up to 60 minutes.

-Take note that the lower end A11 Hero has a smaller 2,000 mAh Li-ion battery that runs for up to 50 minutes (combined)
+Please take note that the lower-end A11 Hero has a smaller 2,000 mAh Li-ion battery that runs for up to 50 minutes (combined)

-To test if this claim is accurate, I ran the vacuum in different configurations to see how long it will run from full to empty.
+To test if this claim is accurate, I ran the vacuum in different configurations to see how long it would run from full to empty.

 Please check the table below for the results.